2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 However, in this situation, your community certainly will not have developed much.
 This means that few people may show up.
 Or none at all.

 Therefore, it seems relevant **to propose organizing a meet-up from the moment there are a few people involved in the communication channels** of your community; say, for example **a small group of about ten members**.
-This can then be fairly quick.
+This can then be quick.

 Once you feel this small spark, it is then entirely possible for you to propose the idea of an in-person meet-up.
 If this idea garners interest from others, you simply **fix the date for your first meet-up**.